17 Cub Cadet Starting Problems and Possible Fixes

 As the name suggests, the starter solenoid starts the engine.
 So, naturally, the mower won’t start if this component fails to perform its role.

 This electromagnetic switch activates the starter motor, which turns on the mower’s engine.
-You can tell if it malfunctions by hearing a hum or a click when you turn the ignition key.
+When you turn the ignition key, you can tell if it malfunctions by hearing a hum or a click.

 Alternatively, the cable attached to the starter solenoid may get hot and start melting or producing smoke.
 This is a common problem with Cub Cadet XT1.